Product Spotlight: Starbucks in Australia

 The Starbucks by Espresso Roast Coffee pods are my favourite with the Starbucks by Nespresso Pike Place Roast Lungo Coffee pods a close second.

 The best part is that these pods, as well as Starbucks Roast instant coffees, the instant lattes (yum!) are available at Woolworths, Coles, Amazon Australia and Independent supermarkets.
-Big W has a range as well including the Nescafe Dolce Gusto which is compatible with that particular coffee machine.
+The supermarkets and Big W also have a range of the Nescafe Dolce Gusto which is compatible with that particular coffee machine.

 Starbucks have some of the best merchandise, I love their mugs and reusable cups and have quite a range of them.

 You can usually get these items in store but what is exciting is that they now offer online ordering!
 Go to their Shop at Home website to shop away!

 They have coffee beans, cold cups, water bottles, tumblers, mugs and the cute little bears.

 October 2021 – I feel I must update this and let you all know that I ordered some items online.
 I received my items quite quickly but one item was missing.
 It took 5 1/2 weeks for them to get the correct item to me.
 It wasn’t due to postal delays as I got an email once it was sent and it took 3 days to arrive.
 There was lots of emailing back and forth with them as well so it definitely was not a smooth sailing experience.
 It has left me disappointed.